jhb300/project_submission_hai_performer/README.md

 - cameo_translation: Translation of the [CAMEO](https://en.wikipedia.org/wiki/Conflict_and_Mediation_Event_Observations) in the GDELT dataset, to natural language.
 - financial_ts: Auxialliary time series containing macro-economic information.
 - web_crawl_links: Links to GDELT data that needs to be crawled (2014 & 2015).
+- downloaded_files: GDELT daily reports, that are scraped in the gdel_web_crawl.ipynb notebook.
 - gdelt_web_crawl.ipynb: Notebook to execute the retrieval of the GDELT data between 2014 and 2015.

 ### Data Engineering